drootang/pedit/README.md

 # pedit
-Use a text editor to modify your `$PATH` where each directory is on its own line
+Use your favorite text editor to modify and update your `$PATH`

 ## Installation

-1. Copy or move `pedit.sh` to whatever location you want.
+1. Copy or move `pedit.sh` to whatever permanent installation location you want.
 2. Add an alias to your `.profile`, `.bashrc`, *etc*. that *sources* `pedit.sh`:

     `alias pedit='source /path/to/pedit.sh`